lightflicker/rainbowvail/README.md

 pip install -r requirements.txt
 ```

+## Configuring accessing the USB port
+Initially the script may display:
+'''shell
+Cannot open /dev/ttyUSB0: Permission denied
+'''
+In order to reoslve this issue add the user to the *dialout* group with the following command:
+'''shell
+sudo usermod -a -G dialout <username>
+'''

 ## Simple Sequencer usage
 Once the goggles are connected to the USB port, the sequencer can be invoked with the following commands:
 ```shell